-One Degree Won’t Last A Lifetime
+One Bachelor’s Degree Won’t Last a Lifetime

-The days when a single degree or certification could last an employee throughout a 40-year career have gone the way of the rotary telephone and aspic-based entrees.
+The days when a single bachelor’s degree or certification could last an employee throughout a 40-year career have gone the way of the rotary telephone and aspic-based entrees.
 With the rapid advances in technology, even a 10-year-old degree can be detrimental to an employee who hasn’t sought additional training, and some fields have disappeared entirely.

 Although the need for continuing education is present across virtually all fields, nowhere is it more present than tech, where losing the pulse of the industry quickly turns into obsoleteness.
 “Everything’s moving so quickly now, particularly from a technology perspective, if you’re not supporting learning, if you don’t have that learner’s mindset, if you’re not improving, you’re going to be left behind,” says Jody Bailey, Chief Technology Officer at Pluralsight.
 “Business is business, but I think businesses have realized it’s necessary to keep from being left behind.”

 Pluralsight’s learning modules and courses, crafted by industry experts, are designed with the programmer or IT professional in mind, he says, and the company tries hard to keep ahead of the skills those workers will need in the cutting-edge present and the near-future to stay relevant.
 Just as technology and the internet have progressed to demand more up-to-date skills out of workers, it has changed how Pluralsight approaches continued learning, says Mr. Bailey.
 The company originally started as an instructor-led professional development service before evolving to its current cloud-based form.